eduvpn/documentation/ROADMAP.md

   - Currently only a graph for "client distribution" is available
 - Reimplement 2FA, but only for *local* user accounts ([#14](https://todo.sr.ht/~eduvpn/server/14))
+- Allow profiles to be configured as "split tunnel" by default, e.g.
+  `defaultGateway` is set to `false` with `routeList` set, but allow the VPN client to override this to send _all_ traffic over the VPN, currently some servers duplicate a VPN profile (one with split tunnel, one with default gateway)